adamczapla/adamczapla.github.io/_posts/2025-01-31-compile-time-programming-in-c++new-possibilities-with-c++20-and-c++23.md

     * Enumerations (enum and enum class)
     * Pointer types to literal types, including const and nullptr_t pointers
     * Pointers to members of literal types
-    * Literal classes.
-(For more details on `literal classes`, see the section below.)
+    * Literal classes[^2].

-> ### Requirements for a class to be a literal class
+[^2]: **Requirements for a class to be a literal class**

     **`1.`** All non-static members must be literals.

->
-`2.` The class must have at least one user-defined constexpr constructor, or all non-static members must be initialized in-class.
+    **`2.`** The class must have at least one user-defined constexpr constructor, or all non-static members must be initialized in-class.

->
-`3.` In-class initializations for non-static members of built-in types must be constant expressions.
+    **`3.`** In-class initializations for non-static members of built-in types must be constant expressions.

->
-4. In-class initializations for non-static members of class types must either use a user-defined constexpr constructor or have no     initializer.
+    **`4.`** In-class initializations for non-static members of class types must either use a user-defined constexpr constructor or have no     initializer.
 If no initializer is given, the default constructor of the class must be constexpr.
 Alternatively, all non-static members of the class must be initialized in-class.
-{: .prompt-info }

-5. A constexpr constructor must initialize every member or at least those that are not initialized in-class.
+    **`5.`** A constexpr constructor must initialize every member or at least those that are not initialized in-class.

-6. Virtual or normal default destructors are allowed, but user-defined destructors with {} are not allowed.
+    **`6.`** Virtual or normal default destructors are allowed, but user-defined destructors with {} are not allowed.
 User-defined constructors with {} are allowed if they are declared as constexpr.
 However, user-defined constexpr destructors in literal classes are often of limited use because literal classes do not manage dynamic resources.
 In non-literal classes, however, they can be important, especially for properly deallocating dynamic resources in a constexpr context.

-7. Virtual functions are allowed, but pure virtual functions are not.
+    **`7.`** Virtual functions are allowed, but pure virtual functions are not.

-8. Private and protected member functions are allowed.
+    **`8.`** Private and protected member functions are allowed.

-9. Private and protected inheritance are allowed, but virtual inheritance is not.
+    **`9.`** Private and protected inheritance are allowed, but virtual inheritance is not.

-10. Aggregate classes with only literal non-static members are also considered literal classes.
+    **`10.`** Aggregate classes with only literal non-static members are also considered literal classes.
 This applies to all aggregate classes without a base class or if the base class is a literal class.

-11. Static member variables and functions are allowed if they are constexpr and of a literal type.
+    **`11.`** Static member variables and functions are allowed if they are constexpr and of a literal type.

-12. Friend functions are allowed inside literal classes.
+    **`12.`** Friend functions are allowed inside literal classes.

-13. Default arguments for constructors or functions must be constant expressions.
+    **`13.`** Default arguments for constructors or functions must be constant expressions.